reportportal/docs/src/md/src/GettingStarted/IntegrationWithBugTrackingSystems.md

    A confirmation message will be shown in the status bar.
 "Default properties for issue form" will be updated.
    Previously selected fields are checked as well.

-To remove the fields from the post bug form:
+To remove the fields from the post issue form:
 1. Uncheck the desired fields

 2. Click the "Submit" button.